JoseJX/analogue-pocket-patches/README.md

 This patch has been updated to fix some graphical issues (2022/06/30)

+This patch was updated again, to re-fix the crash bug issue.
+(2022/07/04)

 ROM MD5: `8a00f627b8902c92327435901c249e19`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/MegaMan4.ips).